mkwok47/quant_portfolio/README.md

 # Quant Portfolio
 Samples of real code I wrote and use for personal algorithmic trading activities from 2019-present.
-The purpose is more so to showcase involvement and infrastructure as opposed to useful research findings.

 1. My Approach:
     1. overview.txt